skx/yawns/README.md

 The codebase stores articles, comments, weblogs, polls, and user-details in a simple MySQL database.

-The code makes use of several classes, in the `YAWNS::` namespace to interact with these objects and presents the site interface.
+The code makes use of several classes in the `YAWNS::` namespace to interact with these objects and presents the site interface.